-Q: What can I do if I believe my attorney has acted unethically?
+Q: What can I do if I believe my attorney has acted unethically?A:

 Most issues or questions concerning an attorney’s actions do not involve attorney ethics and are best resolved by discussion with the attorney or the attorney's partner or supervisor.
 However, if you believe your attorney has acted unethically, you may file a complaint with either the Certified Grievance Committee of the local bar association or the Office of Disciplinary Counsel of the Supreme Court of Ohio.
 A Certified Grievance Committee is independently organized by the local bar association and authorized by the Ohio Supreme Court to act in disciplinary matters.
 Its members include lawyers and non-lawyers.

-Q: What must I include in my complaint?
+Q: What must I include in my complaint?A:

-Q: What happens after I file my complaint?
+Q: What happens after I file my complaint?A:

 The Office of Disciplinary Counsel or the Certified Grievance Committee must consider each complaint filed.
 A copy of your complaint may be sent to the attorney to obtain a response.
 As part of the investigation, you may be asked for additional information.

 If the investigation indicates the attorney did not violate the ethical rules set forth in the Rules of Professional Conduct, the complaint will be dismissed, and you will be notified of that dismissal.
 If the Certified Grievance Committee performed the investigation, you have the right to appeal the dismissal.

-Upon receiving a formal complaint, the Board of Commissioners determines whether or not there is probable cause to believe the attorney violated the ethical rules.
+Upon receiving a formal complaint, the Board determines whether or not there is probable cause to believe the attorney violated the ethical rules.
 If it finds that there is probable cause, a hearing panel of the Board conducts a disciplinary hearing.
 If evidence brought forth in the disciplinary hearing shows that the attorney has engaged in professional misconduct, the hearing panel sends this finding along with its recommendation for discipline to the full Board.

-The Board of Commissioners then reviews the findings of the hearing panel.
+The Board then reviews the findings of the hearing panel.
 The Board may direct that further proceedings be held or may act on the information received from the hearing panel.
 The Board may dismiss the complaint or find that the attorney has committed professional misconduct and recommend discipline.

-Q: Who finally decides if and how the attorney is disciplined?
+Q: Who finally decides if and how the attorney is disciplined?A:

-Q: What types of discipline may be imposed by the Court?
+Q: What types of discipline may be imposed by the Court?A:

 The Court can impose four types of discipline, including:

 • a public reprimand;